MiLandry/haskell_demos/README.md

 # haskell_demo_helloworld
 Demonstrating the basics of haskell

-Directions:  load Haskell file in the GHCI.

-eg:

-:l 01helloHask.hs (assuming you in root of project)

-Then see the result or demo by invoking the variable for it ie "h" plus its number number eg >h01>"hello, world

-or someof them just type d for demo after loading it
+##Directions:
+Fire up the Glorious Haskell Compiler Interpreter

+`ghci`

+Then load a file into ghci that you want to demo eg:

+`:l 01helloHask.hs`

+Once the file is loaded, it should have a variable called "d" which is supposed to demonstrate the module that was loaded, jo just type "d" after loading a module.

+`d`

+`>> hello, world!`